joinnextblock/protocol-attn/NIP-X3.md

 `draft` `optional`

 ## Abstract
-NIP-X3 defines a standardized mechanism for PROMOTION VIEWERS to express preferences about which PROMOTIONS they do not wish to view within the PROMO Protocol.
-This enhancement allows PROMOTION VIEWERS to block specific PROMOTIONS via event ID or specific PROMOTERS via their pubkey using an addressable NIP-51 list, giving them greater control over their experience.
+NIP-X3 defines a standardized mechanism for PROMOTION Viewers to express preferences about which PROMOTIONS they do not wish to view within the PROMO Protocol.
+This enhancement allows PROMOTION Viewers to block specific PROMOTIONS via event ID or specific PROMOTERS via their pubkey using an addressable NIP-51 list, giving them greater control over their experience.
 By implementing content filtering capabilities, this NIP strengthens user sovereignty while maintaining the decentralized nature of the protocol.

 ## Protocol Components